show_page.php1 : rb09a.jpg

 HISTORY: None

-SLIDE A: HISTOPATHOLOGIC DESCRIPTION: Mucocutaneous junction, vulva (per contributor; 2 sections): Diffusely the epidermis is hyperplastic, thickened up to 3 times normal, characterized by acanthosis and anastomosing rete ridges, and there is increased intercellular edema with prominent intercellular bridging (spongiosis) and intracellular edema.
+SLIDE A: HISTOPATHOLOGIC DESCRIPTION: Mucocutaneous junction, vulva (per contributor): Diffusely the epidermis is hyperplastic, thickened up to 3 times normal, characterized by acanthosis and anastomosing rete ridges, and there is increased intercellular edema with prominent intercellular bridging (spongiosis) and intracellular edema.
 There are multifocal erosions and ulcers with an overlying serocellular crust composed of necrotic debris admixed with serum, numerous degenerate heterophils, lymphocytes, and variably sized colonies of 2 x 4 µm bacilli and 2 µm cocci.
 Within the adjacent epithelium there is ortho- and rare parakeratotic hyperkeratosis.
 The superficial dermis is infiltrated by moderate numbers of macrophages, heterophils, and fewer lymphocytes and plasma cells that surround adnexa and blood vessels, transmigrate the epidermis and follicular epithelium, and infiltrate into and expand follicular lumina (mural and luminal folliculitis).
-Hair follicles are multifocally dilated and filled with lamellations of keratin.
+Hair follicles are multifocally dilated and filled with lamellated keratin.
 Multifocally in the superficial dermis, there is hemorrhage, fibrin, and edema, and lymphatics are ectatic.

 SLIDE B: Warthin Starry 4.0: Multifocally the epidermis and inflammatory infiltrate contain low to moderate numbers of filamentous, argyrophilic, 0.2 µm wide by 15 µm long, spirochete bacteria.